edgio-docs/edgio-docs/src/guides/v7/upgrading/upgrading.md

 ### Cache Key Customization {/* cache-key-customization */}

+[Customize the cache key](/guides/performance/cdn_as_code/route_features#customizing-the-cache-key) through `cache_key` instead of `CustomCacheKey`.
+However, if you require additional flexiblity when defining the cache key, then you may use `cache_key_rewrite` instead.

-Customize the cache key through `cache_key_rewrite` instead of `CustomCacheKey`.
-Additionally, there are some subtle differences in our device classification implementation.
+There are some subtle differences in our device classification implementation.

 | Method (Version 6 and Earlier) | Variable (Version 7)                                                                                                                               |
 | ------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------- |